oVirt/ovirt-site/source/feature/cpu-sla.html.md

 qos_id (FK)
 cluster_id (FK)

+## Rest API

+A new element of cpu_profile will be added to the API, and the VM element will extend to contain the new CPU profile property.

 ## Benefit to oVirt

 When running a VM, the VM should run as an independent unit and should be affected by other VMs as little as possible.